thehung92/treemixTools/log.md

 # create MIT license with you as the author # will create a LICENSE file and an .md file
 use_mit_license("Hung TT Nguyen")

-# a minimallt working R package
+# a minimall working R package
 install()

 # Test